voltrb/docs/en/docs/models.md

 end
 ```

 Fields can optionally take on or more restrictions.
-If the assigned value is not of the type (and can not be easily cast to the type (string -> int/float), the model will have a type validation error.
+If the assigned value is not of the type (and can not be easily cast to the type, e.g. string -> int/float), the model will have a type validation error.
 NOTE: Ruby does not have a Boolean class, and opal does not have TrueClass/FalseClass, so to specify a boolean, use ```Volt::Boolean``` as the type restriction.

 Once you add fields, they can be read and assigned by calling a method with the property name on the model instance (a ruby getter).
 You can set the property with an property name = method: